 - Best for large areas

 Just push the spring-loaded tips into the loose soil.
 Seeds and fertilizer are deposited automatically each time.

-Millions of these seeders are used on small farms in Asia.
+Millions of these hand planters are used on small farms in Asia.
 The hoppers hold enough to plant a field of sweet corn, or any other crop with medium-sized seeds.
 It's really fast!

-Set-up instructions and mechanical detail photos of this jab seeder are below the Review section.
+Set-up instructions and mechanical detail photos of this hand seed planter are below the Review section.
 Be sure to read them before purchasing.
 This tool does certain seeding tasks very well, but it is NOT meant for small seeds or small areas.
 Also it takes a little mechanical ability to get everything adjusted.
 Please look through the Instructions below.

 Customer Reviews of the Jab Planter